ianmichels/marketo-measure-learn.en/help/installing/sandboxes/install-sandboxes.md

 ---
-title: Bizable Installation (sandbox instance)
+title: Marketo Measure Installation (sandbox instance)
 description: This lesson is an introduction to how to install a development sandbox instance of Marketo Measure.
 role: User
 level: Beginner